Some New Jersey beach towns to reopen on a limited basis on Friday

 "The beaches will be patrolled to make sure that social distancing practices are followed and there are no large groups of people gathered.
 All regular beach regulations continue to apply.
 We ask that you follow these temporary rules.
 Unfortunately, if they are not followed, we will again close our beaches," the mayors said.

-North Wildwood Mayor Patrick Rosenello annouced on Facebook his beaches, and the nearby Wildwood, would also reopen on May 8.
+North Wildwood Mayor Patrick Rosenello and Wildwood Mayor Pete Byron also announced their beaches would reopen on May 8.

 "On Friday, May 8, 2020 the Boardwalk will reopen for walking, running, biking, etc. In addition, our beaches, parks and playgrounds will also reopen," Rosenello said.